Accademia Gallery

 Can you buy tickets for the Accademia at the door?

 Yes, you can purchase tickets for the Accademia Gallery at the door, as the ticket office at the museum allows for on-site ticket sales.
-However, during peak tourist seasons, there may be long lines, and it can be more time-efficient to buy tickets in advance online.
+However, during peak tourist seasons, there may be long lines, and it can be more time-efficient to buy tickets in advance on our site.
 Buying tickets in advance also helps ensure your preferred entry time and can be a convenient option to bypass long waiting times.

 Can you take pictures in the Accademia Gallery?